SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

 this is a contract between submitters and leaderboard, submitters should follow above file structure and file names, now let's explain this contract one by one.

 ### 1.1 `docker/Dockerfile`
-Dockerfile is used to describe your system dependencies.
-Submitter should garentee it contains all environment requirements of your ASR system.
+Dockerfile is used to specify your ASR dependencies.
+Submitter need to guarentee the Dockerfile properly setup all necessary dependencies of your ASR system.

+Besides your dependencies, leaderboard pipeline depends on **`Python3`**.
+So submitters need to add python3 in Dockerfile, python3 don't need to be default python.
+Your ASR system can depend on python2/3, and leaderboard pipeline related codes alway have a shebang of `#!/usr/bin/env python3` explicitly.

 A sample docker file for commercial clould ASR API call is shown below:
 ```
 FROM ubuntu:20.04